Gqlify/docs.gqlify.com/docs/one-to-one-relationship.md

 ```

 ## Under the hood
-GQLify will insert a foreign key to `User` record and map the foreign key to data in graphQL resolver.
+GQLify will insert a foreign key to `User` record and map the foreign key to data in GraphQL resolver.

 ## Bi-directional one-to-one
 The bi-directional one-to-one relationship extends the uni-directional relationship, so that you can also navigate it in the other direction.
 In this example, you also add a field in `ShippingAddress` type pointing to `Uer`, so that you can get the `User` for a giving `ShippingAddress`.